Juicy Baked Pork Chops

 1 lemon, cut into wedges

-Handful of tender herbs like parsley or dill, chopped
+Handful of fresh herbs like parsley or dill, chopped

 Directions

-• 1Take the pork chops out of the refrigerator and season on both sides with salt and pepper — we use just less than 1/4 teaspoon of fine salt per pork chop.
-Set the chops aside to rest for 30 minutes.
+1Bring pork chops to room temperature and season: Season both sides of your pork chops with salt and pepper.
+I recommend using just under 1/4 teaspoon of salt per pork chop.
+Set the chops aside on the counter to rest for 30 minutes.

-4Scatter the remaining thyme over the seared side of the pork.
-Arrange lemon wedges around the chops, and then loosely cover with foil or tuck parchment paper around the pan.
+5Bake the pork chops: Arrange lemon wedges around the pork chops, and then loosely cover with foil or tuck parchment paper around the pan.
 Slide the skillet into the oven to finish cooking.
 (If you do not have an oven-safe skillet, transfer the pork chops to a baking dish.)

 Adam and Joanne's Tips